Dedicated Virginia Child Custody Attorneys Assist Parents

 Hamptons Roads firm works to establish a healthy environment for kids

 When parents of minor children divorce, the judge sets forth an order governing child custody and visitation terms.
 Though their romantic relationship might be over, it is usually best for parents to collaborate on a plan that addresses legal authority, residence and scheduling of time with their sons and daughters.
 At Hunter Law Firm, we are accomplished southeast Virginia family law attorneys who offer personalized guidance to help clients protect their parental rights and establish a supportive environment for their children.
-With offices in Newport News, Hampton, Chesapeake, Gloucester and Williamsburg, we have the experience, skill and compassion to develop effective parenting time plans through negotiation or, if necessary, courtroom advocacy.
+With offices in Newport News, Hampton, Chesapeake and Gloucester, we have the experience, skill and compassion to develop effective parenting time plans through negotiation or, if necessary, courtroom advocacy.

 Lawyers handle issues relating to legal authority, residence and visitation